VaneLiang/Good-News-Publishing-Systems--HTML-frontend-pages/README.md

 Thanks for the inspiring ideas from my groupmate Nicholas, these webpages were designed eventually.
 The pages and articles are not dynamic, only can interact with users as they wish.

-Click main.html to open the main page!
+Click the "main.html" to open the main page!